-Ostensibly in the village to pay respects to the recently-passed baker, Jérémie is an alluring presence, bouncing from the houses of the baker's intimidating son Vincent (Jean-Baptiste Durand), his cougar-ish mother Martine (Catherine Frot), portly recluse Walter (David Ayala) and agonised local priest Father Philippe (Jacques Develay), who is alarmed by the need Jérémie
+Ostensibly in the village to pay respects to the recently-passed baker, Jérémie is an alluring presence, bouncing from the houses of the baker's intimidating son Vincent (Jean- Baptiste Durand), his cougar-ish mother Martine (Catherine Frot), portly recluse Walter (David Ayala) and agonised local priest Father Philippe (Jacques Develay), who is alarmed by the need Jérémie inflames within him.
+A brutal murder in the fecund, mushroomrich woods that surround the town thickens the plot, as this motley crew circles the moral drain.

 Pulsating with drip-fed Hitchcockian menace, this novelistic thriller merges the metaphysical with the hilariously parochial concerns of small-town France.
 All the while, Guiraudie retains a strident queer frankness, both ominous and sensual.
-Unsettlingly malicious and perversely offbeat, Misericordia cements his position as a morbid storyteller of the highest order.
+Unsettlingly malicious and perversely offbeat, Misericordia cements his position as a morbid storyteller of the highest order. - Tom Augustine